rmaddurigh/demo/README.md

 # Demo Project README

-This is sim;le readme file
+This is simple readme file